Joe-Alfaro/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Learned about middleware and routing

 - [ ] Describe Middleware?

+Middleware is functions that express uses to execute code on the routes

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?

+A status code, specifically in the 200's

 - [ ] How can we partition our application into sub-applications?

 ## Project Setup